 The Dangers of Mice or Rats in a Commercial Setting

 Rodents can cause dangers in a commercial setting that can threaten the safety and welfare of workers and patrons.
 There are two primary ways in which rodents can create hazards for clients or customers of a business:

 By their very nature, rodents are animals that gnaw continually.
 This occurs for several reasons, including that incisors on rodents never stop growing, and they gnaw to trim these teeth.
 In addition, rodents gnaw to gain passage from one place to another and create materials that they can use for building a nest.

-Rodents will gnaw on wires and related objects, removing the protective coating on them.
+Rodents will gnaw on wires and related objects, removing the protective coating.
 This exposes the wires themselves, which can result in them sparking and igniting fires.
 Indeed, over 25 percent of all house fires are caused in this manner.

 While statistics aren’t as definitive, a similar percentage of commercial fires are thought to be caused by rodents chewing on wires and objects related to the electrical system.

-As noted, disease is the second common type of danger rodents present in a commercial setting.
-According to the U.S. Centers for Disease Control and Prevention, rodents can carry several different types of diseases.
+Disease is the second most common type of danger rodents pose in a commercial setting.
+According to the U.S. Centers for Disease Control and Prevention, rodents can carry several diseases.